 This post may contain affiliate links.
 Please read our disclosure policy.

-Here’s a quick rundown of the different types of magnesium, how much to take, and which is right for you.
+Magnesium supplementation can be confusing and overwhelming.
+Here’s a comprehensive guide to the different types of magnesium, and how to figure out which one is right for you.

 If you’ve been hearing a lot about magnesium lately, it’s for good reason.
 Research suggests up to two-thirds of Americans are deficient in magnesium.
 As a result, the majority of people can benefit from supplementing with the right type of magnesium.